NIEM/NIEM.github.io/model/concepts/namespace/index.md

 ---
   title: Namespaces
-  tutorial: overview
+  icon: fa-files-o
+  description: A namespace is a collection of properties and types, managed by a common authoritative source.
+  links:
+    - url: /model/concepts/namespace/modeling/
+    - url: /model/concepts/namespace/xml/
+    - url: /model/concepts/namespace/json/
 ---

-A **namespace** is {% include_relative def.md %}

 - TOC
 {:toc}

 ## Overview

-Namespaces define properties and types.
-They are represented by schemas, which are structured in a way to maximize reuse and facilitate governance and version management.
-Every NIEM release and IEPD is primarily made up of these schema-defined namespaces.
+{% include_relative intro/index.md %}

 ### Categories

-The 4.0 NIEM release has the following namespaces:
+By convention, NIEM categorizes release namespaces.
+This makes schemas easier to find in the release packages.
+In the 4.0 release, the categories are:

 | Namespace | Count | Description |
 | --------- |:-----:| ----------- |